Michel Jourdain Jr.

-Michel Jourdain Lascurain, better known as Michel Jourdain Jr. (born September 2, 1976), is a Mexican racecar driver, best known for winning two Champ Car races in 2003.
+Michel Jourdain Lascurain, better known as Michel Jourdain Jr. (born September 2, 1976), is a Mexican racecar driver who currently competes in the SuperCopa series for Andretti Global, best known for winning two Champ Car races in 2003.
 He is the 2020 Super Copa GTM Champion.

 Formula racing

-Jourdain started racing cars in the Mexican Formula Junior series at the age of 12.
+Jourdain started racing cars in the Mexican Formula Junior series at the age of twelfe.
 He then moved to the Mexican Formula K and Formula 2 series.

 In 1996, Jourdain ran several races in the Indy Racing League (IRL) and the CART (now Champ Car) series, including the Indy 500.
-At the age of 19, he became one of the youngest drivers to race in both Champ Car and the Indy 500.
-Jourdain raced full-time in Champ Car from 1997–2004.
+At the age of nineteen, he became one of the youngest drivers to race in both Champ Car and the Indy 500.
+Jourdain raced full-time in Champ Car from 1997 to 2004.
 In his early years, he was largely considered a back marker; however, after joining the Rahal team in 2002, he became a championship contender.
-Jourdain ended his Champ Car career in 2004 with 1 pole, 2 wins, and 9 podium (top three) finishes.
+Jourdain ended his Champ Car career in 2004 with one pole, two wins, and nine podium (top-three) finishes.

 NASCAR

 Jourdain was supported by Mexican sponsors throughout his years in Champ Car.
 After losing his sponsorship following the 2004 season, Jourdain looked to the NASCAR Busch Series.
 At the time, NASCAR was trying to expand its fan base among Mexicans and Hispanic Americans.

-Jourdain made 18 starts driving the number 10 ppc Racing Ford in 2005.
-He was able to notch one top ten finish, however in July ppc Racing announced that the team could not continue with a full season due to insufficient sponsorship.
-He ran two races later in the season for Keith Barnwell.
-Michel drove in his home race in Mexico City at Autodromo Hermanos Rodriguez as well as two more races in the #15 in 2006 for Jill Burgdoff as well as 7 Craftsman Truck Series races in the Roush Racing #50 truck.
+Jourdain made eighteen starts driving the No. 10 ppc Racing Ford in 2005.
+He was able to notch one top-ten finish in he early stages of the year.
+However, in July of that year, ppc Racing announced that the team could not continue with a full season due to insufficient sponsorship.
+He then ran two races later in the season for Keith Barnwell.
+Jourdain drove in his home race in Mexico City at Autodromo Hermanos Rodriguez as well as two more races in the No. 15 in 2006 for Jill Burgdoff as well as seven Craftsman Truck Series races in the Roush Racing No. 50 truck.

 WTCC

-In 2007 Jourdain competed in the FIA World Touring Car Championship for SEAT Sport.
-A troubled season saw him finish the year down in 18th place on points.
+In 2007, Jourdain competed in the FIA World Touring Car Championship for SEAT Sport.
+A troubled season saw him finish the year down in eighteenth place on points.
 Later in the year he was signed to drive in the A1GP series for A1 Team Mexico, returning to open-wheel racing for the first time since his Champ Car days.

-In 2010, he returned to NASCAR for the Nationwide Series race at Road America when he practiced the #98 for Paul Menard since he was away racing at Infineon.
-Jourdain also competed in the P-WRC class of the 2010 Rally Mexico where he finished 7th in class.
+In 2010, Jordain returned to NASCAR for the Nationwide Series race at Road America when he practiced the No. 98 for Paul Menard since he was away racing at Infineon.
+Jourdain also competed in the P-WRC class of the 2010 Rally Mexico where he finished seventh in class.